 this loop hike (commonly referred to as a the "Franconia Loop") visits three waterfalls and the spectacular summits of Mt.
 Lafayette and Mt.
 Lincoln; this loop is typically snow-free from early June through late September; as much of the hike is above-treeline, you must be prepared for the possibility of poor weather; lodging is available at the AMC Greenleaf Hut, which sits a mile or so below the summit of Mt.
 Lafayette (advance reservations required)

-Great Falls & Flat Mountain Pond 9.5 mile
+Great Falls & Flat Mountain Pond rating 9.5 mile

 semi-loop